nguyen190887/badge-scanner-app/README.md

 - Run `sls deploy function -f <fn_name>`

 # CI/CD
-Use [Github Actions](https://github.com/features/actions) for CI/CD.
+- Use [Github Actions](https://github.com/features/actions) for CI/CD.
 Each time codes are pushed to `app/` or `stack/` folder, CloudFormation stack will be created and executed.
 See you more at `.github/` folder.
+- Ensure Github Secrets were set correctly (find them by exploring files in `.github/workflows/` folder)

 # FAQs
 1. How to get Cognito info?